ajinkya-ch/AJmmsegmentation/README.md

 ## Inference:

-Eg: Using Vision Transformer (ViT) trained on 12500 data to infer on test data using 4 GPUs: `sh ./src/mmsegmentation/tools/dist_test.sh ./config/vit/vitconfig12500.py {path_to_pretrained_model} 4 --out ./results.pkl --eval mDice`
+Eg: Using Vision Transformer (ViT) trained on 12500 data to infer on test data using 4 GPUs: `sh ./src/mmsegmentation/tools/dist_test.sh ./config/vit/vitconfig12500.py {path_to_pretrained_model} 4 --eval mDice`

 Refer to this [link](https://mmsegmentation.readthedocs.io/en/latest/inference.html) for more information.